Scale Main Services Agreement

 9.1 Limitation on Indirect Liability.
-TO THE FULLEST EXTENT PERMITTED BY LAW, EXCEPT FOR CUSTOMER’S BREACH OF SECTION 2.5, EITHER PARTY’S INDEMNIFICATION OBLIGATIONS, AND EITHER PARTY’S CONFIDENTIALITY OBLIGATIONS, NEITHER PARTY NOR ITS AFFILIATES, LICENSORS AND DISTRIBUTORS WILL BE LIABLE TO THE OTHER PARTY UNDER THIS AGREEMENT UNDER ANY CONTRACT, NEGLIGENCE, STRICT LIABILITY, OR OTHER LEGAL OR EQUITABLE THEORY FOR (A) ANY INDIRECT, SPECIAL, INCIDENTAL, PUNITIVE, EXEMPLARY, OR CONSEQUENTIAL DAMAGES OR (B) ANY LOSS OF USE, DATA, BUSINESS, OR PROFITS, OR SERVICE INTERRUPTION, ANY DATA INACCURACY, OR THE COST OF SUBSTITUTE SERVICES (IN EACH CASE WHETHER DIRECT OR INDIRECT), REGARDLESS OF THE LEGAL THEORY AND REGARDLESS OF WHETHER A PARTY HAS BEEN INFORMED OF THE POSSIBILITY OF SUCH DAMAGES, EVEN IF A LIMITED REMEDY SET FORTH IS FOUND TO HAVE FAILED OF ITS ESSENTIAL PURPOSE.
+TO THE FULLEST EXTENT PERMITTED BY LAW, EXCEPT FOR (A) CUSTOMER’S BREACH OF USE RESTRICTIONS, INCLUDING IN ANY PRODUCT TERMS, (B) EITHER PARTY’S INDEMNIFICATION OBLIGATIONS, AND (C) EITHER PARTY’S CONFIDENTIALITY OBLIGATIONS, NEITHER PARTY NOR ITS AFFILIATES, LICENSORS OR SUPPLIERS WILL BE LIABLE TO THE OTHER PARTY UNDER THIS AGREEMENT UNDER ANY CONTRACT, NEGLIGENCE, STRICT LIABILITY, OR OTHER LEGAL OR EQUITABLE THEORY FOR (I) ANY INDIRECT, SPECIAL, INCIDENTAL, PUNITIVE, EXEMPLARY, OR CONSEQUENTIAL DAMAGES OR (II) ANY LOSS OF USE, DATA, BUSINESS, OR PROFITS, OR SERVICE INTERRUPTION, ANY DATA INACCURACY, OR THE COST OF SUBSTITUTE SERVICES (IN EACH CASE WHETHER DIRECT OR INDIRECT), REGARDLESS OF THE LEGAL THEORY AND REGARDLESS OF WHETHER A PARTY HAS BEEN INFORMED OF THE POSSIBILITY OF SUCH DAMAGES, EVEN IF A LIMITED REMEDY SET FORTH IS FOUND TO HAVE FAILED OF ITS ESSENTIAL PURPOSE.

 9.2 Liability Cap.
-TO THE FULLEST EXTENT PERMITTED BY LAW, SCALE’S AND ITS AFFILIATES’, LICENSORS’, AND DISTRIBUTORS' AGGREGATE LIABILITY UNDER THIS AGREEMENT UNDER ANY CONTRACT, NEGLIGENCE, STRICT LIABILITY, OR OTHER LEGAL OR EQUITABLE THEORY WILL NOT EXCEED THE AMOUNT CUSTOMER HAS PAID OR IS PAYABLE FOR CUSTOMER'S USE OF THE SERVICES IN THE SIX (6) MONTH PERIOD PRIOR TO THE EVENT GIVING RISE TO THE LIABILITY.
+TO THE FULLEST EXTENT PERMITTED BY LAW, SCALE’S AND ITS AFFILIATES’, LICENSORS’, AND SUPPLIERS’ AGGREGATE LIABILITY UNDER THIS AGREEMENT UNDER ANY CONTRACT, NEGLIGENCE, STRICT LIABILITY, INDEMNITY, OR OTHER LEGAL OR EQUITABLE THEORY WILL NOT EXCEED THE AMOUNT CUSTOMER HAS PAID OR THAT IS PAYABLE FOR THE SERVICES IN THE SIX (6) MONTH PERIOD PRIOR TO THE EVENT GIVING RISE TO THE LIABILITY.

 10.1 Informal Resolution.
 Scale wants to address Customer's concerns and requests that Customer bring issues that may lead to a dispute to our attention immediately.
 Before filing a claim, Scale and Customer agree to try to resolve the dispute by providing notice to the other party and having the appropriate executives attempt to resolve the dispute through communication and discussion.
-After fifteen (15) days, either party may bring a formal proceeding.
+After fifteen (15) business days from providing notice, either party may bring a formal proceeding.